harvesthq/chosen/contributing.md

 case to convince the project's developers of the merits of this feature.
 Please provide as much detail and context as possible.

-Just because a feature request is popular doesn't mean it's a project fit and saying no to seemingly good ideas is part of building something great.
-Adding every feature to Chosen will result in a bloated, unusable code mess.
+Building something great means choosing features carefully.
+It is much, much easier to add features than it is to take them away.
+Additions to Chosen will be evaluated on a combination of scope (how well it fits into the project), maintenance burden and general usefulness.

+Building something great often means saying no to seemingly good ideas.
 Don't dispair if your feature request isn't accepted, take action!
-Fork the project, build your idea and share it with others.
-This is progress, my friends!
+Fork the repository, build your idea and share it with others.
+We released Chosen under the MIT License for this purpose precisely.
+Open source works best when smart and dedicated people riff off of each others' ideas to make even greater things.

 <a name="pull-requests"></a>
 ## Pull requests

 Good pull requests - patches, improvements, new features - are a fantastic help.
 They should remain focused in scope and avoid containing unrelated commits.

 **Please ask first** before embarking on any significant pull request (e.g. implementing features, refactoring code, porting to a different language), otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.

-Please adhere to the coding conventions used throughout a project (indentation, accurate comments, etc.) and any other requirements (such as test coverage).

-Adhering to the following this process is the best way to get your work included in the project:
+Please use the [git flow for pull requesets](#git-flow) and follow Chosen's [code conventions](#code-conventions) bevore submitting your work.
+Adhering to these guidelines is the best way to get your work included in Chosen.

+<a name="git-flow"></a>
+#### Git Flow for pull requests

 1. [Fork](http://help.github.com/fork-a-repo/) the project, clone your fork, and configure the remotes: